 Great news for all the stargazers out there!

 A ‘harvest moon’ is rolling into town and hitting up New York skies.
-The moon is reaching its peak fullness tonight, at 7:54pm EST, for an incredibly bright and stunning phenomenon signaling the end of summer.
+The moon is reaching its peak fullness on Saturday, September 10th at 5:58am EDT, for an incredibly bright and stunning phenomenon signaling the end of summer.

 So, lovers of space and stars, prepare your outdoor chairs because the first full moon of autumn is going to be a sight to behold.